 I am sure you’ve come across plenty of recipes that specify you to use the baking ingredients cream etc. at room temperature.
 Ever wondered why that is?
 This is because at a moderate temperature these ingredients are simpler to mix irrespective of whether you use a stand mixer, beater or do it by hand.

-Also adding ingredients of varied temperature to each other can often results in splits or fat separation.
+Also adding ingredients of varied temperature to each other can often result in splits or fat separation.
 Temper hot ingredients into colder ones for better results.

 I always weigh each ingredient